What is Dyslexia?

 Expressive writing can be challenging for individuals with dyslexia due to difficulties with spelling, grammar, and organization of thoughts.

-Dyslexia is not related to intelligence or vision problems.
 Instead, it is believed to result from differences in the way the brain processes language and the phonological structure of words.
 These differences can make it challenging for individuals with dyslexia to develop strong reading and writing skills using conventional teaching methods.

 It's important to note that dyslexia exists on a spectrum, and its severity can vary from mild to severe.
 Some individuals may receive a diagnosis early in childhood, while others may not be diagnosed until later in life.

-Early identification and appropriate interventions, such as structured literacy programs and the use of assistive technology, can significantly improve the reading and writing abilities of individuals with dyslexia.
+Structured literacy programs and the use of assistive technology, can significantly improve the reading and writing abilities of individuals with dyslexia.
 Our complimentary Diagnostic Decoding Surveys are an easy and efficient way to detect when students are having word-level reading difficulties and pinpoint their specific decoding weaknesses.

 With proper support, many individuals with dyslexia can develop effective coping strategies and achieve high levels of academic and professional success.